Aleksandr Morozov (engineer): World War II

 In the early days of World War II, the Soviet government has set task for designers-tank-builders to ensure a significant expansion of the T-34 tank production, their production was transferred to several factories of the Volga region, the Urals, in Siberia.
 Development of production of T-34 tanks by factories with different equipment composition, with low qualification of the majority of workers, many of whom were adolescents and women, made possible by good process flue design, that to a large extent, in addition to the work of engineers, determined in the daily hard work of designers on simplification of the tank, finding substitutes for scarce materials, adapting its design to mass production.
 However, the battle characteristics of tank T-34 are continuously improved and in the second half of 1943 the tank was radically modernized, with a new turret and a powerful 85-mm cannon.
 This was a response to the new German Panther and Tiger tanks and Elefant Ferdinand tank destroyers.
 The efforts to improve the design of the T-34 and increase its armaments were directed by Morozov and his deputy N.A.
 Kucherenko, designers Y.I.
 Baran, A.A.
 Moloshtanov, M.I.
 Tarshinov, B.A.
 Chernyak, A.I.
 Shpayhler and others.
 All of them for a fundamental improvement of the existing medium tank design and development of a new medium tank was awarded the State Prize of the USSR.

-During the years of World War II was released and transferred to the Red Army 52 th. of tanks T-34, the best Soviet tank of the Second World War.
-In this great merit of factory groups, where the directors were U.E.
+During the years of World War II Morozov was released and transferred to 52nd Army, to work with T-34s.
+Within these factory groups, the directors were U.E.
 Maksarev, E.E.
 Rubinchik B. G. Myzrukov, K.A.
-Zadorozhnyy and others, a lot of effort and attention paid to the production of tank T-34 Commissar V.A.
-Malyshev, his deputy A.A.
-Goregliad, I.M.
-Saltzman, I.M.
-Popov.
-A.A.
-Khabakhpashev and others.
-After the war, several hundred T-34 tanks were mounted on pedestals, and become monuments, symbolizing the heroism of Soviet soldiers-tankmans, shown in the battles for the freedom and independence of our country, and the heroic labor of the Soviet tank builders.
+Zadorozhnyy.
+After the war, several hundred T-34 tanks were mounted on pedestals, to become monuments in honour of the heroism of Soviet tankmen during World War II.

 In the difficult years of the war, Morozov giving himself entirely to work, achieved outstanding success in strengthening the combat power of the armored forces of the Red Army, for which he was in January 1943 awarded the title Hero of Socialist Labor, and was later awarded the highest military leader orders: Kutuzov Class I, and Suvorov II degree.
 He was promoted to the rank of Major-General of engineering and tank service.
 Design Bureau, led by Morozov, was awarded the Order of Lenin.